giannilmbd/dynare/doc/manual/source/running-dynare.rst

     ``+FILENAME/driver.m``.
 If a user needs to rerun the computing tasks without calling the preprocessor (or without calling the :mcomm:`dynare` command), for
-    instance because he has modified the script, he just have to type the following on the command line:
+    instance because he has modified the script, he just has to type the following on the command line:

     .. code-block:: matlab